You already sensed something wasn’t right.

 Q: Can a narcissist love the person they cheat with?

 A: No. What looks like love is often idealization.
-Once the novelty fades, the same narcissistic abuse cycle of abuse repeats.
+Once the novelty fades, the same narcissistic cycle of abuse repeats.

 Q: Why didn’t they just leave instead of cheating?

-A: Because cheating gives them both control over you and access to new supply.
+A: Because cheating gives them both control over you and access to a new supply.
 They rarely give up a source of supply willingly.

 Q: Will they treat the next person better?